yuqianruc/yuqianruc.github.io/_pages/about.md

   - /about.html
 ---

-I have recently obtained my Ph.D. degree in Mathematics (with a specialization in Statistics) from the Department of Mathematics at the University of California, San Diego, under the direction of Professor Jelena Bradic.
+I have recently obtained my Ph.D. degree in Mathematics (with a specialization in Statistics) from the Department of Mathematics at the University of California, San Diego, under the direction of Professor <a href="https://www.jelenabradic.net">Jelena Bradic</a>.
 I received my bachelor's degree from the School of Mathematics and Statistics at Wuhan University in 2016.

 I will join the Institute of Statistics and Big Data at the Renmin University of China as an Assistant Professor in 2022.